wrode/Blog/_posts/2016-08-19-Smart contracts.md

 ![godeeper]({{ site.url }}/assets/images/godeeper.jpg){:style="width:60%; margin: 0 20%"}

 A smart contract can specify the ownership in a company, and this ownership can easily be transfered by interacting with the contract.
-The contract can include instructions about how dividens are paid out through the contract.
-Any dividens that are paid out are automatically distributed to the owners.
+The contract can include instructions about how dividends are paid out through the contract.
+Any dividends that are paid out are automatically distributed to the owners.
 In addition, the contract can give the owners voting rights relative to their ownership.
 Owners would send a transaction with their vote to the smart contract - which would .

 What I have described above is essentially just a share of a company, in the form of a smart contract.
 This is the second application where smart contracts have considerable promise; financial instruments.
 Securities such as stocks, bonds and derivatives can all be created as smart contracts.
 In the case of a derivative, the logic would define the terms of the contract - such as payouts based on the future price of oil.
 The contract would listen to events, and make a payment based on the agreement.
 If the price of oil goes up 20% then perform a payment to account A, if not, make a payment to account B.